isomerpages/gb-assist/pages/solutionrepo/solution391.md

 N.A. for non-SMEs

 #### Things to Note
-- Automated washing that only requires loading, no need for handwashing.
+Automated washing that only requires loading, no need for handwashing.
-- Wash tank capacity of at least 40 litres.
+Wash tank capacity of at least 15 litres.
-- Does not include accessories.
+Does not include accessories

-Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.

 #### Contact Information
 N.A.